 As a continental cruiser: Fuel efficiency and big tank range are huge pluses.
 Comfort and performance are good when solo and acceptable two-up.
 The stock screen is not that great.

-As a RTW overlander: Once again this depends on what you’d class as RTW.
+As an RTW overlander: Once again this depends on what you’d class as RTW.
 If your route includes jungle mud fests and desert dune bashing there are better.
-On the other hand if your focus is tarmac and piste the 800GSA is both capable and reliable.
+On the other hand, if your focus is tarmac and piste the 800GSA is both capable and reliable.

 As a pillion carrier: No massive complaints from the other half but there are more comfortable and suitable bikes if most of your riding is going to be with a pillion.